AlexiaDelorme/project-cookbook/testing/TESTING.md

 **Test scenario:**
 - [x] Click on the `EXPLORE` menu item in the navigation bar.
 - [x] Leave the explore recipes form blank from any filters and click on the `SEARCH RECIPES` button.
-- [x] You should have a total number of "x" recipes.
-TO BE UPDATED
+- [x] You should have a total number of 13 recipes (as of January 28th, 2020).
 - [x] Click on any of the recipes and you should be able to access the recipe description page without restriction.

 **Test result:** Successful :white_check_mark: